-This preliminary evaluation focuses on determining the feasibility of using segmental tunnel lining for this tunnel and identifying the possible loading conditions that could impact design based on a preliminary operating hydraulic grade line (HGL) and preliminary geotechnical condition assumptions.
+This preliminary evaluation focuses on determining the feasibility of using segmental tunnel lining for this tunnel and identifying the possible loading conditions that could impact design based on a preliminary operating HGL and preliminary geotechnical condition assumptions.

 It is not anticipated that the seismic criteria and demands would control the lining thickness due to high groundwater pressures.
 Therefore, the seismic evaluation of the tunnel lining would be evaluated in a separate TM.